COVID-19 District Information and Resource for Families

 Distance Learning Plan - Friday, March 27, 2020 (Spanish PDF)

-Per the Governor’s Order, St. Charles Public Schools WILL NOT HAVE IN-PERSON CONTACT from Friday, March 27th, 2020 through May 4, 2020.
+Per the Governor’s Order, St. Charles Public Schools WILL NOT HAVE IN-PERSON CONTACT from For the remainder of the 2019-20 school year.

-All in-person school-sponsored activities that are scheduled during the statewide school shutdown period will be suspended from March 27th through May 4th.
+All in-person school-sponsored activities that are scheduled during the statewide school shutdown period will be suspended for the remainder of the school year.

 Below is a list of Broadband Providers serving the St. Charles School District who have taken the FCC’s pledge and that have a COVID-19 Response Plan posted on their website.

 Free Meals Continue Pending Recent Changes in Federal and State Guidelines

 All meals provided to St. Charles students whose families have signed up to participate in the School Shutdown Meal Program regardless of their free/reduced lunch status from March 18-31 are free.

 The Minnesota Department of Education (MDE) has indicated that as of April 1st, school districts with fewer than 50% of enrolled students qualifying for free and reduced price lunch can continue to offer free reimbursable meals to all students ages 18 and under from their pick-up sites, but that meals delivered to students who do not qualify for free and reduced price lunch are no longer reimbursable.

 MDE has recently applied for a Federal waiver that if approved would allow for school districts like St. Charles to continue to provide free delivered meals to students who qualify for free and reduced price lunch and to students who do not.
 The status of MDE’s recent application is pending.